-What's domain reputation?
+What is domain reputation?

-Difference between domain reputation and IP reputation
+What is the difference between domain reputation and IP reputation?

-What affects domain reputation
+What affects domain reputation?

 - Open Rate

 - Hard Bounces

 - Sending emails to invalid email IDs (spam traps)

 How can I improve my domain reputation?

 1. Manual domain warmup